 - Try white water rafting with this tour down the epic rapids (Serpent’s Tail and Town Falls) on the River Dee

-We loved visiting Pontcysyllte Aqueduct and the Llangollen Canal.
+We loved visiting the Pontcysyllte Aqueduct and Canal world heritage site.
 If you’re looking for something a little different to do on a trip to Wales, don’t miss this special place.

 Main image: Pontcysyllte Aqueduct (Adobe)